liberbyte/bytEM-public/README.md

 ### 1. env_setup.sh -

+**Why needed:** Generates custom configuration files tailored to your domain and credentials, ensuring secure inter-service communication.
+The script will prompt you for your domain details and credentials.

 This script is the first one to run when setting up the bytEM application.
 The main goal of this script is to generate the env variables and other config files to be used by the application as below -